COVID-19 (Coronavirus) Community Information

 Auburn Homes & Services continues best practices in prevention through:

 - Screening for any signs or symptoms of all visitors

 - Proactive monitoring for any signs or symptoms of all staff and residents

 - If any resident or staff exhibits any symptom such as an elevated temperature, cough, sore throat or other symptoms consistent with the virus, they will be instructed to self-quarantine and contact their primary care provider.

 - Requiring all staff and private duty caregivers in all buildings to wear masks and protective eyewear to protect residents and themselves

-- Masking residents as tolerated by the resident, ongoing reminders to residents to maintain appropriate social distancing
+- Promoting masks for residents as tolerated, ongoing reminders to residents to maintain appropriate social distancing

 - Deep cleaning of any affected areas